akshatmishra199/springboot-kafka-real-time-eventData-storage/README.md

 make the module as springboot project by adding class SpringBootProducerApplication. to verify the project setup run command "mvn clean install".

+CONFIGURING WIKIMEDIA PRODUCER AND CREATE A TOPIC configured the kafka producer related configurations in application.properties file in kafka-producer-wikimedia module. created the configuration class named KafkaTopicConfig.